What is a Forest School?

 How is the day structured at Forest School?

-The Forest School approach happens over time but has a structured, yet relaxed atmosphere.
-Our Forest School educators focus on what the children can do; thus building self-confidence, self-esteem, and autonomy within a shared, collaborative, and convivial environment.
-The children discover nature through open ended play activities employing natural resources.
 Children learn in a way that is age appropriate and personalized.
 The shape of the day will start with arrival and morning welcome, as well as invitations to open ended loose parts play.
 This will be followed by a morning adventure, snack, fire, and creative exploration (making, building, sharing stories), lunch, unstructured play and more creative exploration.

 Every session will consist of a morning adventure into a forest, meadow, open play area or garden setting.
 We will set out to our destination to explore, plant, play, make-believe, do art, make music, dance, sing, read and share stories, create, run and jump in puddles, collect natural curiosities, learn practical skills, observe wildlife, scoop and pour, build, laugh, and wonder.